sinclairzx81/typedriver/readme.md

 ## Overview

-TypeDriver is a runtime type system and integration driver for web frameworks that need to support type inference and validation for TypeScript, JSON Schema, and Standard Schema.
-It includes a high-performance JSON Schema validation compiler, an integrated TypeScript engine, and seamless integration support for Standard Schema libraries.
+TypeDriver is a runtime type system and integration driver for web frameworks that need to support type inference and validation for TypeScript, Json Schema, and Standard Schema.
+It includes a high-performance Json Schema validation compiler, an integrated TypeScript engine, and seamless integration support for Standard Schema libraries.

-TypeDriver supports JSON Schema drafts 3 through 2020-12 and provides advanced inference support for JSON Schema and TypeScript DSL definitions.
-It uses TypeBox as a foundation for runtime validation and inference, and Standard Schema for cross-library compatibility.
+TypeDriver supports Json Schema drafts 3 through 2020-12.
+It provides advanced type inference support for both Json Schema and TypeScript DSL definitions as standard.
+It uses TypeBox as a foundation for high performance runtime validation, and Standard Schema for cross-library compatibility.

 License MIT